* Images shown are of mature plants

 Imagine delectably flavored fruit with unmatched aroma, right from your backyard.
 With our John & Adams Elderberry Shrub Pair, you'll have it all: rich taste, huge bounties, and effortless growth that's second to none.

 No guesswork in growing when it comes to the John & Adams.
+You will receive 1 Adams Elderberry and 1 John Elderberry.
 Now, you won't have to hunt for a pollinator at big-box garden centers or wonder when you'll get your fruit.
 With the John & Adams, all the work is taken care of you since two separate varieties are shipped in one package!

 The John & Adams Elderberry Pair means peace of mind.
 From its extremely hardy growth to its bounty of berries that make delicious wines, jams, jellies, and beyond, the John & Adams is like having a mini orchard right at home.